 - You will provide the Festival committee with requested marketing and promotional materials.

 - Your film has been completed within two years of the entry deadline.

-- You are currently enrolled as a student of Asbury University.
+- You are currently enrolled as a student at Asbury University.

 - The Festival retains the right to use all submissions for unlimited promotion, screenings, and a compilation DVD.
 Entries cannot be returned.

 - Judges' decisions are final.
 All prizes need not be awarded.